For Inside Science on BBC Radio 4 I go hunting for some unexpected visitors in Cambridge’s Botanic Gardens

 In my latest Chemistry in its Element podcast for Chemistry World, I dive into the deadly but useful world of cone shells.

 I worked with underwater sculptor Jason de Caires Taylor on his upcoming book The Underwater Museum featuring stunning images of his work.
-My essay explores the complexity and vulnerability of coral reefs and the role of artificial reefs in conservation.
+My introductory essay explores the complexity and vulnerability of coral reefs and the role of artificial reefs in conservation.

 Hear more from my trip to Fiji in Outlook on the BBC World Service